bezbrain/Minimag-shortener_server/README.md

   - URL shortening
   - URL customizing

+2. Demo application: While in demo mode, user should be to:

+   - generate short url
+   - customize url
+   - view short and custom urls

-  2. Ensure code quality:
+3. Ensure code quality:

    - Write clean, well-structured, and maintainable codes; one of the ways which is, maintaining modular programming.
    - Follow best practices and adhere to the `Node.js` and `Express.js` coding conventions.

-  3. Code documentation:
+4. Code documentation:

    - Document your code by adding comments and explanatory notes where necessary.

-  4. Use version control:
+5. Use version control:

    - Use `Git` for version control.
 Commit you changes when important changes are made and push them to a branch in your forked repository.

-  5. Create a PR:
+6. Create a PR:
    - Once you have completed the project goals, create a pull request to merge your changes into the main repository.
    - While at this, provide a clear description of the changes made and any relevent information for the code review.

 ## Resources